rli99/undr_rover/README.txt

 we detect two single nucleotide variants in a row during this variant calling, Undr Rover immediatly ceases this step and instead does a full gapped alignment of the read against the reference insert sequence to detect possible insertions and deletions.

 Only variants detected in both reads of a read-pair are considered relevant.
-User-defined thresholds determine the minimum number and proportion of read-pairs a variant must be observed in for a ‘call’ to be made.
-Undr Rover additionally reports the depth of coverage across amplicons to facilitate the identification of any regions that may require further screening.
+User-defined thresholds determine the minimum number and proportion of read-pairs a variant must be observed to be considered a 'PASS'.
+Coverage is also reported for each block to allow for regions which require additional screening to be easily identified.

 --------------------------------------------------------------------------------
 Command Line Usage